showalan/wqbrain-open/README.md

 # wqbrain-open

-A minimal, resumable batch **simulate → store results to SQLite** tool for WorldQuant Brain.
+A minimal, resumable batch tool that reads alphas (FASTEXPR formulas) from a `.txt` file, submits them to WorldQuant Brain for simulation/testing, and stores results in SQLite.

 Scope (intentionally small):
-- Input: a `.txt` file with **one FASTEXPR formula per line**
+- Input: a `.txt` file with **one FASTEXPR formula per line** (you can append more lines to add more alphas)
-- Runs `POST /simulations`, polls until finished, fetches alpha details
+- Submits simulations (`POST /simulations`), polls until finished, fetches alpha details
-- Stores results + errors + status in SQLite
+- Stores results + errors + status in SQLite (supports resume)
 - Supports concurrency, global rate limiting, resume, operator fallback, and automatic retries

 ## Setup